 - What is your range of job experience?

 - do you comply with all Health & Safety requirements for stump grinding?

 - do you have a work method statement?

 - do you have a H&S policy statement?

 - can you refer to various depths of buried utilities guidelines as described by The

 National Joint Utilities Group (NJUG)?

-We at Blitz-A-Stump fulfill all of the above as a professional tree stump grinder Call NOW for a quick quote and fast service throughout Anglia.
+We at Blitz-A-Stump fulfil all of the above as a professional tree stump grinder, so CALL NOW for a quick quote and fast service throughout Anglia: 07931754142